twitrestore/.github/profile/README.md

 To install TwitRestore, follow these steps:

-1. For Firefox, download the extension from the [GitHub](https://github.com/twitrestore/firefox)
+1. For Firefox, follow the instructions from the [GitHub](https://github.com/twitrestore/firefox)

 ## Usage